berilserbest/berilserbest-DSA210-Project-MenstrualCycleAndStudyFocusCorrelation/README.md

 # Data Sources and Dataset Description
 This project relies on self-collected data from female students in Turkey.
 The Google Forms used to colect the related data.
 The dataset includes following information:
--age : age of the participant
+- age : age of the participant
--cycle_start : the starting date of the menstrual cycle -cycle_end : the ending date of the menstrual cycle -period_length : avarega menstrula period length (will be calculated based on the cycle_start and cyclye_end data of the participant)
+- cycle_start : the starting date of the menstrual cycle
+- cycle_end : the ending date of the menstrual cycle
+- period_length : avarega menstrula period length (will be calculated based on the cycle_start and cyclye_end data of the participant)
--painkiller_usage : the data indicating wheter the participant use painkiller during the menstrual period -study_hours_daily_M : the daily study duration of the participant during the menstrual cyclye period (hours) -study_hours_daily : the daily study duration of the participant outside the menstrual cycle period (hours) -exam_period : the data indicating wheter is it the exam period or not -coffee_consumption : the data indicating wheter the participant consumes coffe during the menstrual cycle period.
+- painkiller_usage : the data indicating wheter the participant use painkiller during the menstrual period
+- study_hours_daily_M : the daily study duration of the participant during the menstrual cyclye period (hours)
+- study_hours_daily : the daily study duration of the participant outside the menstrual cycle period (hours)
+- exam_period : the data indicating wheter is it the exam period or not
+- coffee_consumption : the data indicating wheter the participant consumes coffe during the menstrual cycle period.